anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 >1.
 Select the instance, choose **Actions**, **Security**, **Modify IAM role**.
 >2.
 Select the IAM role to attach to your instance, and choose **Save**.

+Now we can proceed to create the docker containers